YuncongMa/pNet/README.md

 5. HCP volume: It is similar to MNI volume space.

 # Example
-We provided three examples for users to learn how to run the pFN computation, and navigate through the precomputed results.
+We provided results of three examples for users to learn how to run the pFN computation, and navigate through the precomputed results.
 For each example, we provides examples of simulated fMRI data, and precomputed results of real fMRI data.
 Examples can be accessed on Google Drive: https://drive.google.com/drive/folders/1xkCy-0WqYvPA9ooq8txTdc0GsGC-YXMq?usp=share_link.   <br />

 1. HCP surface data.
 (2 subject, 2 scans per subject, 400 volumes per scan) in .mat format.
 Precomputed results of 10 subject data are stored in subfolder "Test_FN17".
 2. PNC surface data (2 subject, 1 scan per subject, 300 volumes per scan) in .mgh format.
 Precomputed results of 10 subject data are stored in subfolder "Test_FN17".
 3. UKBB volume data (2 subject, 1 scan per subject, 200 volumes per scan) in .nii.gz format.
 Precomputed results of 10 subject data are stored in subfolder "Test_FN17".

 The data organization is as below.